gitlabhq/gitlabhq/doc/user/group/epics/index.md

 the issue is automatically removed from the previous epic.
 In other words, an issue can be associated with at most one epic.

+## Reordering issues in an epic

+The first time an issue is added to an epic it appears on the first position.
+At that point, that issue will be assigned a relative order value by the system representing its relative order with respect to the other issues in the list.
+Any time you drag-and-drop reorder that issue, its relative order value will change accordingly.

 ## Deleting an epic

 NOTE: **Note:**